Msfv3n0m/SteamRoller/README.md

 ![](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse2.mm.bing.net%2Fth%3Fid%3DOIP.B6SgSO125PQvo3JQIIq8jQHaFP%26pid%3DApi&f=1&ipt=824c37a1645f5f6d265bdbd9f5e18d7e1fca279f297ec95283036cc4f84b8a9b&ipo=images)
 # SteamRoller3
 This project is made for the purpose of automating basic security configurations across an Active Directory environment.
-This project is made of several moving parts to accomplish the following:
+It is made of several moving parts to accomplish the following:

 1. Normalize a secure base configuration
 2. Modular installations of reliable service settings
 3. Mass-distribution of system administration tools
 4. Domain-wide password changes for local and domain users

 SteamRoller3 DOES NOT INCLUDE ANY EXTERNAL TOOLS.
-Because of this, it will internally attempt to find import popular system administration tools such as the Sysinternals suite.
+Because of this, it will internally attempt to find and import popular system administration tools such as the [Sysinternals Suite](https://learn.microsoft.com/en-us/sysinternals/downloads/sysinternals-suite), [Process Hacker](https://sourceforge.net/projects/processhacker/), and [Hollows_Hunter](https://github.com/hasherezade/hollows_hunter).
 It does require Sysinternals to be at least downloaded in order for this program to run properly.

 ## Usage
 ```